-- 15 basis point decrease from loans primarily due to lower spreads on new mortgage lending in Australia, from both competition and mix impacts (higher growth in lower spread owner occupied and fixed rate lending).
+- Group net interest margin of 1.91% decreased 15 basis points from Second Half 2021 with key features including: - 15 basis point decrease from loans primarily due to lower spreads on new mortgage lending in Australia, from both competition and mix impacts (higher growth in lower spread owner occupied and fixed rate lending).
 While customer interest rates on fixed rate mortgages increased through the half, this did not match the rise in funding costs (used to hedge fixed rates) over the same period.
 Business lending spreads were also lower due to competition to attract and retain customers.
 Changes in portfolio mix from reduced balances in higher spread personal lending also contributed to the net interest margin decline; - 4 basis point increase from deposits primarily due to repricing and an increase in higher spread at call balances, relative to lower spread term deposits.
-These improvements were partly offset by the ongoing impact of low interest rates with a reduction in earnings on hedged deposits; - 1 basis point increase from wholesale funding costs as the spreads on new term wholesale funding were lower than the spreads on maturing facilities; - 7 basis point decrease from liquid assets as we increased third-party liquid assets principally to offset the phasing out of the CLF.
-This is predominantly a mix impact as liquid assets are lower yielding; and - 4 basis point increase from a higher Treasury and Markets contribution from balance sheet management activities.
+These improvements were partly offset by the ongoing impact of low interest rates with a reduction in earnings on hedged deposits; - 1 basis point increase from wholesale funding costs as the spreads on new term wholesale funding were lower than the spreads on maturing facilities; - 1 basis point decrease from lower benefits in releases of estimated customer refunds and payments provisions; and - 7 basis point decrease from liquid assets as we increased third-party liquid assets principally to offset the phasing out of the CLF.
+This is predominantly a mix impact as liquid assets are lower yielding. - The contribution from Treasury and Markets increased 3 basis points due to higher Treasury income driven by balance sheet management activities.